gitextensions/GitExtensions.GerritPlugin/README.md

 ### Revision link

-Via GitExtensions [revision links](https://git-extensions-documentation.readthedocs.io/en/latest/settings.html#git-extensions-revision-links) you can configure how to convert parts of a revision data into clickable links.
+Using [Git Extensions revision links](https://git-extensions-documentation.readthedocs.io/settings.html#git-extensions-revision-links) you can configure how to convert parts of a revision data into clickable links.

 Use the following pattern to link revision data to gerrit: